GilesLens/SteelMaterialsSelection/README.md

   1. Create a database of new substitute steel materials
   2. Create a simple program that can give substitute steel materials from the database to replace their input steel with specific properties

 Program used in this case is a K-Nearest Neighbour Machine Learning algorithm due to the size of the database (as it is quite small, ~100 entries) and the nature of the task.

+Code packages: Scikit-learn (for algorithm), Pandas (data manipulation and visualization), Python (codebase).